ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 - Environment Variable: `OCP_PROVISION_GPU`
 - Default Value: `false`

+### gpu_wpool_name
+The name of the gpu worker pool to added to or modify in the cluster.
+If already existing, use the existing name to avoid recreating another gpu worker pool unless that is the goal.

+- Environment Variable: `GPU_WPOOL_NAME`
+- Default Value: `gpu`

 ### gpu_workers
 The number of GPU worker nodes to deploy in the cluster.
 Depends on `ocp_provision_gpu` and is currently only set up for ROKS clusters.